Lunatiss/SQL_airbn_bcn_database/README.md

 # Renting Barcelona
-## Market study of tourist rental and renting
+This project consist in create a database in MySQL for a renting company.

 As a company in the temporary and long-term real estate sector, we understand the significant growth of the tourist rental sector, largely propelled by platforms like Airbnb.

+## Objective:
-In light of this, our company aims to comprehend the Barcelona market to optimize its strategy and provide enhanced services tailored to different neighborhoods and districts.
+Comprehend Barcelona's market to optimize its strategy and provide enhanced services tailored to different neighborhoods and districts.

 ### Questions Explored:
 1. Districts with the highest concentration of tourist rentals.
 2. Average rent prices by district & neighborhood.